Gathering of the Juggalos: Cave-In-Rock (2007–2013)

 The twelfth annual Gathering of the Juggalos August 11–14, 2011, debuted the use of a celebrity host for each night's main stage with Dustin Diamond, Jumpsteady, Charlie Sheen, and Flavor Flav.
 Guest acts included artists Busta Rhymes, Mystikal, Juvenile, Lil Jon, George Clinton and Parliament-Funkadelic, Saliva, Ice Cube, Xzibit, and Paris.
 All of the main stage performances, as well as the wrestling events Bloodymania 5 and Legends & Icons, were broadcast live on internet pay-per-view.
 It was also announced that Vanilla Ice had signed with Psychopathic Records.

 The thirteenth annual gathering took place from August 8–12, 2012, at Cave-In-Rock and featured Insane Clown Posse, Twiztid, Psychopathic Rydas, Dark Lotus, Blaze Ya Dead Homie, ABK, comedian Ralphie May, DJ Clay, Mike E. Clark, and Cold 187 AKA Big Hutch.
 Some other guest artists and groups included Tech N9ne, The Pharcyde, Soulfly, Fear Factory, Cheech & Chong, Danny Brown, Slaine, ¡Mayday! & the Geto Boys.
 A volume of photographs by Daniel Cronin from the event has been published, showing predominantly the people attending the event, not the performers.

 The fourteenth annual gathering took place from August 7–11, 2013, at Cave-In-Rock.
-This was the final time the event was held at Cave-In-Rock.
+This was the final time the event was held in Cave-In-Rock.